oils-for-unix/oils/doc/ref/chap-expr-lang.md

     = M
     #=> (List)   ["one", "two", "three", "4"]

 Note: Avoid repeated *string concatenation* in a loop.
 It's algorithmically faster to append strings to a list, and then to `join()` the elements.

 Also generally, *string interpolation* can be nicer than the `++` string concatenation:

-    var t = s ++ ' world'  # becomes long, sigil-, and formatting-loaded with more variables and literals var t = "$s world"     # shorter and closer to the resulting string
+    var t = s ++ ' world'  # becomes punctuation- and formatting-loaded
+    var t = "$s world"     # shorter and closer to the resulting string

 Likewise, splicing lists can be nicer than `++` concatenation: